jtlemon/drill_controller/mega_shield/checklist.md

 Photodiode based opto-isolators can provide higher speed but still are slower than newer digital isolators.

-The CS817x22HS in particular seem like a good potential canidate.
+The CS817x22HS in particular seem like a good potential candidate.

 ## solenoid interface